slatedocs/slate/source/includes/_KYCconsumer.md

 		</tr>
 		<tr>
 			<td>merchantAid</td>
-			<td>If this consumer is linked to a merchant (business) as one of the owners of the business, this parameter should match the exact application ID of the merchant (see tid in the Merchant Application API below)</td>
+			<td>If this consumer is linked to a merchant (business) as one of the owners of the business, this parameter should match the exact application ID of the merchant</td>
 			<td>No</td>
 		</tr>
 		<tr>